poissonconsulting/bisonpictools/README.md

 <!-- badges: end -->

-The goal of `bisonpictools` is to facilitate the visualization and analysis of camera trap data for Wood Bison herds.
+The goal of `bisonpictools` is to facilitate the visualization and analysis of camera trap data for wood bison herds.
 The package includes functions to check the correct formatting of data, visualize the data, manipulate and analyse the data using a complex custom-built Bayesian model, and generate predictions of abundances, survival and fecundity